Review of the Rose Harbour Guest House

 The mysterious case of the guest room aroma complaint was never solved.
 No further complaint on this topic has been received to date as far as I am aware.

-In summary, I would suggest that prospective guests understand that the Rose Harbour Guest House is not to be compared with a hotel, or even with many other guesthouses.
 This is a rustic wilderness facility embedded within a small, authentic homesteading community.
-Rose Harbour residents welcome visitors, yet they may not demonstrate the same style of customer service one might expect in an all-inclusive resort.
-Rose Harbour provides an alternative vacation opportunity in a spectacular, remote location.
+Rose Harbour residents welcome visitors, yet they do not have the resources to offer the same style of customer service one might expect from an all-inclusive resort.
+Rose Harbour provides an alternative vacation in a spectacular, remote coastal setting.

-I give the Rose Harbour Guest House a four star review across all categories except location, which I consider a solid five stars.
-I know from long experience that when people arrive with accurate expectations, they can enjoy exceptional vacations here.
+I give the Rose Harbour Guest House a four star review across all categories except meals and location, which I consider solid five star ratings.
+Every year I see improvements and I commend the Rose Harbour community for continuing to provide quality experiences to guests.
+I know that when people arrive with accurate expectations, they enjoy exceptional vacations here.